Give me liberty or give me death!: Background and speech

 The Second Virginia Convention met at St. John's Episcopal Church in Richmond, Virginia, on March 20, 1775.
 Delegates selected a presiding officer, and they elected delegates to the Continental Congress.
 At the convention, Patrick Henry—a delegate from Hanover County—offered amendments to raise a militia independent of royal authority in terms that explicitly recognized that war with the British Empire was inevitable, sparking the opposition of convention moderates.
 On March 23, Henry defended his amendments and purportedly concluded with the following statement:

 If we were base enough to desire it, it is now too late to retire from the contest.
 There is no retreat but in submission and slavery!
 Our chains are forged!
 Their clanking may be heard on the plains of Boston!
 The war is inevitable and let it come!
 I repeat it, sir, let it come.

 It is in vain, sir, to extenuate the matter.
 Gentlemen may cry, Peace, Peace but there is no peace.
 The war is actually begun!
 The next gale that sweeps from the north will bring to our ears the clash of resounding arms!
 Our brethren are already in the field!
 Why stand we here idle?
 What is it that gentlemen wish?
 What would they have?
 Is life so dear, or peace so sweet, as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
 I know not what course others may take; but as for me, give me liberty or give me death!

 As he concluded, Henry plunged a bone paper knife towards his chest in imitation of the Roman patriot Cato the Younger.

-A nineteenth-century engraving of Patrick Henry's speech includes another except of it, with the reaction if those hearing it: "Caesar had His Brutus, Charles the First, His Cromwell — And George the Third" — ("Treason!" cried the Speaker — "Treason, treason!" echoed from every part of the house).
-Henry faltered not for an instant, but rising to a loftier attitude, concluded thus - "may profit by their example.
-If this be treason, make the most of it."